QuentinRougemont/linkmap_workflow/README.md

 * **_4 Separate chromosomes:_**
   * script to use is: `00.scripts/03.separate_chromose.sh`
   * important parameters are the following:
     * *informativeMask* (either use markers informative for the male (1), female (2) or both (3)
     * *distortionLod* use segregation distortion aware LOD scores
     * *sizeLimit* remove LG group with less than the indicate numbers of markers
     * More details in the script

 * **5_join single markers_**
   * script to use is: `00.scripts/04.join_single.sh`
   * important parameters are :
    	* the input file
    	* A minimal LOD score
    	* A lod difference
    * More details are in the script

  * **6_order the markers_**
  * script to use is: `00.scripts/05.order_marker.sh`
  	* see details in the script.
 Several iterations needs to be performed.

+* **7_the map can then be visualized in R or reshaped for MapComp**